Why GraphQL? From RESTful to the Future

 GraphQL has a strongly-typed querying language that limits the risks of SQL injection.
 Unlike most REST APIs built atop SQL databases, GraphQL has built-in data validation against a scheme.
 In addition, developers request only the data they need, so there’s a reduced chance of unwanted data leaking into responses.
 That’s why GraphQL is more secure than many RESTful API implementations.

-The Benefits of GraphQL For Organizations
+The Benefits of GraphQL For Enterprises

 GraphQL may have technical improvements over REST APIs, but let’s look at the benefits of adopting GraphQL from a business and marketing standpoint.